nextflow-io/nextflow/docs/developer/index.md

 ### Groovy REPL

 The `groovysh` command provides a command-line REPL that you can use to play around with Groovy code independently of Nextflow.
 The `groovyConsole` command provides a graphical REPL similar to `nextflow console`.
-These commands require a standalone Groovy distribution, which can be installed as described for Java in {ref}`Getting started <install-requirements>`.
+These commands require a standalone Groovy distribution, which can be installed as described for Java in [Getting started ](install-requirements).

-:::{note}
+:::note
 If you are using WSL, you must also install an X server for Windows, such as [VcXsrv](https://sourceforge.net/projects/vcxsrv/) or [Xming](http://www.straightrunning.com/XmingNotes/), in order to use these commands.
 :::

 ### IntelliJ IDEA

-:::{versionadded} 23.09.0-edge
+:::info[Version added: 23.09.0-edge]
 :::

 You can perform limited breakpoint debugging on a Nextflow script using IntelliJ IDEA.